 The Supplemental Nutrition Assistance Program (SNAP) is available for residents who meet specific qualifications.
+SNAP benefits provide recipients with funds to purchase food for themselves and members of their households.

-However, unlike other government assistance programs, these benefits can only be used on certain food products and at certain locations.
+However, unlike other government assistance programs, these benefits can only be used on certain approved food products and at certain locations.

 Being part of SNAP also provides beneficiaries with additional resources.
-For example, low-income households may be eligible for less expensive cable, internet and phone services as well as cheaper auto insurance.
+For example, low-income households may be eligible for less expensive cable, internet, and phone services as well as cheaper auto insurance.

 Likewise, other government funding may be accessible for SNAP recipients who apply and are eligible for available state or federal programs.